Extensive manipulation of transition rates and substantial population inversion of rotating atoms inside a cavity

-Interestingly, recent studies have shown that when the rotational angular velocity exceeds the transition frequency of the atom, the excitation rate can reach the same order of magnitude as the emission rate, even when the orbital radius and thus the centripetal acceleration are extremely small \cite{yu24}.
+Interestingly, recent studies have shown that when the rotational angular velocity exceeds the transition frequency of the atom, the excitation rate can reach the same order of magnitude as the emission rate, even when the orbital radius and thus the centripetal acceleration are extremely small~\cite{yu24}.
 These findings not only challenge the conventional understanding that a significant Unruh effect requires a large acceleration and reveal that the radiative properties of a rotating atom can be profoundly different from those of inertial atoms, even at vanishingly small centripetal accelerations, but also naturally lead to further questions.
 Specifically, on one hand, how would the radiative properties of inertial atoms inside a cavity change if they are rotated?
 Can the maximum cavity-amplified emission rate for inertial atoms be further enhanced by centripetal acceleration, as it is in free space?
 On the other hand, how would the radiative properties of rotating atoms in free space change if they are placed inside a cavity?
-Can the excitation rate of non-inertial atoms be drastically amplified by cavities, similar to how the emission rate is for inertial atoms?
+Can the excitation rate of noninertial atoms be drastically amplified by cavities, similar to how the emission rate is for inertial atoms?
 If possible, can the excitation rate even exceed the emission rate, leading to population inversion?
-These questions are central to the present study, where we explore the interplay between the effects of atomic circular acceleration, a form of non-inertial motion, and the confinement of the electromagnetic field within the cavity, with an eye toward controlling atomic radiative properties and experimentally verifying the circular Unruh effect using cutting-edge quantum technologies.
+These questions lie at the heart of this study, where we explore the interplay between the effects of atomic circular acceleration, a form of noninertial motion, and the confinement of the electromagnetic field within the cavity.
+Our goal is to control atomic transitions, which are crucial for developing high-brightness single-photon sources for quantum communication, improving the precision of atomic clocks for quantum metrology, advancing quantum computing through enhanced qubit readout speeds, and experimentally verifying the circular Unruh effect using state-of-the-art quantum technologies.